p2pu/InventFest/IoT Tent/IoT-Module-02-Welcome + Invent.markdown

 ### Design Constraints
 1. Your product should use a sensory input, your cloudBit and an IFFT recipe.
 2. Describe the inspiration for the project and the problem you are trying to solve.
-3. Give your product a snappy, ["As Seen on TV"](http://www.asseenontv.com/) product name.

 ## Inspiration, Examples and Support